What are the Various Types of Bonds in India?

 Fixed income bonds, also referred to as fixed-rate bonds or simply bonds, are financial instruments used by governments, corporations, and other entities to raise funds from investors.
 These fixed-income securities play a crucial role in investors’ portfolios, offering a stable source of income and capital preservation.
 Whether you’re a seasoned investor or a newcomer to the financial landscape, understanding the different types of bonds is essential for making informed investment decisions.

-Join us as we unravel the intricacies of different types of bonds including, government bonds, corporate bonds, zero-coupon bonds, convertible bonds, inflation-indexed bonds, and more.
+Join us as we unravel the intricacies of different types of bonds including, examples of government bonds, corporate bonds, zero-coupon bonds, convertible bonds, inflation-indexed bonds, including the basics of bonds and more.
+Let us now learn about what is a bond in more detail.

-Now, let’s understand each of these in detail.
+Now, let’s understand about bonds, their types and each of these in detail.

 What are the Types of Bonds in Finance